 - Cook until there is no crepe batter left.

-- Serve with whipped cream, blueberry, cherry, maple syrup and walnuts.
+- Serve with your choice of whipped cream, blueberry, cherry, maple syrup, and/or walnuts or pecans.

 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

-Let me know if you try out these carrot cake crepes.
+Let me know if you try out these carrot crepes.
 You will be surprised at how tasty they are and with fresh berries, you get a sweet and savoury crepe that is perfect for Sunday brunch.
+This carrot crepe recipe will become a family tradition.